 The only thing that seems to be constant, with the exception of my provodnika, is the friendliness and the smiles of the people in Azerbaijan.

-How to take the train from Sheki to Baku
+The train from Sheki to Baku: logistics

 Keep in mind that Sheki train station is 17 kilometers south of Sheki.
 A taxi should not be more than 5 manat (as of June 2017).